flex-protocol/sui-flex-swap/README.md

 It's worth noting that in the current version of the `nft` branch, token X refers to NFT.
 And the `LiquidityToken` degenerates into a "capability" object.
 We use it to control access to "add liquidity" and "remove liquidity".
-The account that owns it can be thought of as the owner of the `TokenPair` (pool).
+The account that owns it can be thought of as the owner of the `TokenPair` (two-way trade pool).

+This `nft` branch currently implements a NFT/FT `TokenPair` that supports the AMM model;
+plus a simple "Sell Pool" (for selling NFTs).

+One problem with using the AMM model to support NFT/FT swap is that the indivisibility of NFTs results in the "last NFT" being unsellable.
+Because of the fixed-product formula of AMM, the amount of token Y needed to buy up token X is infinite.

+When having `SellPool`, it can be said to be a complete MVP (Minimum Viable Product) now.
+The owner of the token pair can take out the last NFT in the `TokenPair` by removing all liquidity and create a `SellPool` to sell it.

 ### Sell Pool

 The `SellPool` entity has some similarity to `TokenPair`.

-* It has `ExchangeRateNumerator` and `ExchangeRateDenominator` properties, which represent the "exchange rate" of NFT (X Token) to Y Token.
+* It has `ExchangeRateNumerator` and `ExchangeRateDenominator` properties, which represent the "exchange rate" of NFT (X token) to Y token.
 (Similar to `fixed-exchange-rate` branch version.)
 * Implement a linear price curve (exponential curve will be implemented later).
-    To do this, the pool needs a couple of properties: for every `PriceDeltaX_Amount` sold, the price of X Token increases by `PriceDeltaNumerator` / `PriceDeltaDenominator`.
+    To do this, the pool needs a couple of properties: for every `PriceDeltaX_Amount` sold, the price of X token increases by `PriceDeltaNumerator` / `PriceDeltaDenominator`.
 * Anyone can create a Sell Pool.
-* The owner of the pool can modify the NFT price related settings of the pool; can add X Token (NFT); can take out X Token; can take out Y Token (FT) reserve.
+* The owner of the pool can modify the NFT price related settings of the pool; can add X token (NFT); can take out X token; can take out Y token (FT) reserve.
     The owner of the pool can destroy the pool.
 * Methods of sell pool for general users include `BuyX`, i.e. "Swap-Y-For-X".